bhauman/figwheel-main/docs/reloadable_code.md

 The above is taking advantage of Figwheel's metadata markers to specify functions to call before and after a reload.
-The `^:figwheel-hooks` marker is required to let figwheel no that there are reload hooks in the namespace.
+The `^:figwheel-hooks` marker is required to let figwheel know that there are reload hooks in the namespace.

 ## Use Reactjs